Prepare for University Studies & Career Advancement

 10. Why do aneurysms form in weakened vessel walls?

-12. What does Reynolds number help determine?
+12. What does the Reynolds number determine?

 14. How does flow rate relate to velocity and area?